 - Source Loader.
 This is a component for loading an object representation of XML source documents from a URL or DOM representation.
 It uses pluggable source parsers for converting the DOM into the object representation. - Source Parser.
 This pluggable component is responsible for parsing the input document (passed as an instance of org.w3c.dom.Element) into an object representation of the validation source.
-It is also responsible for resolving all references, using the Source Loader which instantiates the best parser and passes control to it.
+It is also responsible for resolving all references.
+The Source Loader instantiates the best source parser and passes control to it.
 For example, a WSDL source parser should resolve all wsdl:import/include elements.